zwd2016/zwd2016.github.io/index.md

 - IEEE Transactions on Neural Networks and Learning Systems (2019-1 up to now)
 - IEEE Transactions on Cybernetics (2020-10 up to now)
 - IEEE Transactions on Systems Man Cybernetics-Systems (2020-12 up to now)
+- Journal of Circuits, Systems, and Computers (2020-12 up to now)
 - IEEE Access (2018-10 up to now)
 - Knowledge-Based Systems (2019-9 up to now)
 - IEEE HPCC-2019 (Reviewer)